hbmorrison/qmk_users_flexkey/readme.md

 ### Symbol Layers

-Both symbol layers put the symbols associated with the shifted number keys on the top row, in their correct finger positions as much as possible.
+Both symbol layers put the symbols associated with the shifted number keys on the top row in their correct finger positions,  as much as possible.

  ![Left Symbol Layer](https://i.imgur.com/PKImXjQ.png)